mongodb/mongo-meta-driver/features/topology/README.rst

 We welcome improvements to the test suite.
 This is *work in progress*.

-This README file is in `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ form and follows the `MongoDB Documentation Style Guidelines <http://docs.mongodb.org/manual/meta/style-guide/>`_.
+This README file follows
+the `MongoDB Documentation Style Guidelines <http://docs.mongodb.org/manual/meta/style-guide/>`_.
+It is in `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ form, intended for `GitHub Markup <https://github.com/github/markup>`_.

 Building Specification Document
 -------------------------------